IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_show_and_tells.md

 * Cite your sources.
 * Decide whether or not you want to mirror your presentation or not (if you're using presentation tools)
   * Get familiar with your display preferences
-* If you have sound during your presentation, set your external sound preferences in system preferences to **Crestron**
+* If you have sound during your presentation, set your external sound preferences in system preferences to **Crestron**.